Thought Out during Wakeful Hours

 38. (9, 22)

-Taking, in order, the bag from which this unknown counter is drawn, the bag from which a red one was twice drawn, and the remaining bag, we see that there are six possible arrangement of ‘A’, ‘B’, and ‘C’: viz.—
+Taking, in order, the bag from which this unknown counter is drawn, the bag from which a red one was twice drawn, and the remaining bag, we see that there are six possible arrangements of ‘A’, ‘B’, and ‘C’: viz.—

 (1) | (4) |